vigetlabs/microcosm-quickstart/docs/microcosm-quickstart.md

 the homepage

 We use [`react-router`](https://github.com/reactjs/react-router) for routing.
-It's already included in `microcosm-starter`, so let's go ahead and add an index route.
+It's already included in `microcosm-quickstart`, so let's go ahead and add an index route.

 Crack open `src/routes.js` and edit it to look like: